GeoscienceAustralia/ga-aem/README.md

 	- FFTW
 		- required for galeisbstdem.exe, galeisbstdem-nompi.exe, garjmcmctdem.exe, galeiallatonce.exe, Matlab and Python interfaces.
 	- MPI
-		- optional for galeisbstdem.exe
+		- optional for galeisbstdem.exe.
-		- required for garjmcmctdem.exe and galeiallatonce.exe
+		- required for garjmcmctdem.exe and galeiallatonce.exe.
 	- NetCDF
-		- optional for galeisbstdem.exe and galeisbstdem-nompi.exe
+		- optional for galeisbstdem.exe and galeisbstdem-nompi.exe.
-		- required for garjmcmctdem.exe
+		- required for garjmcmctdem.exe.
 	- GDAL
-		- required only for ctlinedata2slicegrids.exe and ctlinedata2curtainimage.exe
+		- required only for ctlinedata2slicegrids.exe and ctlinedata2curtainimage.exe.
 	- PETSc
-		- required only for galeiallatonce.exe
+		- required only for galeiallatonce.exe.

 # Building (compiling and linking) the code
 - The programs can be built from source code on both Linux and Windows systems, and probably other architectures.
-- The build system uses CMake (>=v3.16) software.
+- The ga-aem project make use of the [*CMake*](#building-with-cmake) (>=v3.16) software.
-- Traditional Makefiles are deprecated in this release of ga-aem.
+- It is typically simpler to build the code on Linux, however note that Windows users can build and run the code easily on the free [*Ubuntu 20.04*](https://www.microsoft.com/en-au/p/ubuntu-2004/9n6svws3rx71#activetab=pivot:overviewtab) emulator app available from the Microsoft Store.
-- It is typically simpler to build the code on Linux, however note that Windows users can build and run the code easily on the free [*Ubuntu 20.04*](https://www.microsoft.com/en-au/p/ubuntu-2004/9n6svws3rx71#activetab=pivot:overviewtab) emulator app available free from the Microsoft Store.
+- Nevertheless, the code definitely can be built on Windows with CMake or with the [*Microsoft Visual Studio IDE*](#building-on-windows-with-the-microsoft-visual-studio-ide).
-- Nevertheless, the code definitely can be built on Windows with CMake or with the Microsoft Visual Studio IDE.
+- Traditional Makefiles are now deprecated in ga-aem.

-## Building using CMake
+## Building with CMake
-- CMake can be downloaded from https://cmake.org/download.
+- CMake can be downloaded from *https://cmake.org/download*.
 - The CMake program uses the file [*CMakeLists.txt*](CMakeLists.txt) to build the executables and libraries.
 Unless you really know what you are doing do not edit this file.
 - CMake involves a generate step, a build step, and an install step.
 - The most basic way to use CMake is as follows: